 A couple of things could keep you out longer than expected: a lengthy detour, getting lost, an injury, difficult terrain.
 A few ounces of extra food will help keep up energy and morale.

 If you think you might be on the trail during a major meal time, you can also consider carrying actual freeze-dried meals.
 These meals have come a long way lately, and can be quite tasty.
 You will just want to be sure that you are able to boil water and have something to eat with.
-Nuts, trail mix, and protein bars are also good and easy things to carry in your pack.
+Nuts, healthy trail mix, and protein bars are also good and easy things to carry in your pack.

 Carrying extra food on your hiking trip is worth it.
 However, be sure to bring non-perishable foods and plenty of water.
 You can never be too sure when you will get to go back home, and anything might transpire while you are out there in the middle of nowhere.

 Be Able to Dress for the Elements

 Because the weatherman is not always correct, significantly above treeline, bring along additional layers.
 Two rules: Avoid cotton (it keeps moisture close to your skin) and always carry a hat.

 I have long said that one of the best investments I’ve ever made is a high-end rain shell.
 I have used it many times, sometimes in really dangerous conditions.
 The difference between good clothing and so-so clothing is night and day.

 The last thing anyone would want to happen is injuries while in the middle of nowhere.
 This is wear good footwear and protective clothing (like leather gloves if you will be prone to splinters) can be incredibly useful.

 Protective gear such as boots, hats, and raincoats top this particular list.
 They will shield you from unfavorable weather conditions.
 The kit will also help reduce the difficulty that you may encounter during the hike.
 For instance, hiking shoes help you get a better grip on the ground or wet rocks, preventing you from slipping and injuring yourself.